What's our goal for Gnangara groundwater?

 Our goal is to rebalance the Gnangara groundwater system by 2032 to secure our lowest cost and most accessible water source for Perth and to support a healthy environment.

-Learn about the Gnangara groundwater allocation plan: draft for public comment and how to provide comments below.
+Learn about the Gnangara groundwater allocation plan: draft for public comment below.

 The Gnangara groundwater allocation plan: draft for public comment is part of the State Government’s response to climate change.